You agree to the privacy policy below, and the Privacy Policy for Substack, the technology provider.

 Legal Basis for Processing

-If you send me an email, leave a comment, subscribe to the super-secret Slack channel, or otherwise engage, I will be processing that information based on your consent.
+If you send me an email, leave a comment, or otherwise engage, I will be processing that information based on your consent.

-If you sign up as a subscriber, I am processing your data in order to fulfill a contract with you.
+If you sign up as a subscriber, I process your data in order to fulfill a contract with you.

 Data Retention